 The Nine Essentials

 Bring attention to what you feel as you move.
-Your brain will immediately start building billions of new neurological connections to help you change, learn, and transform.
+Your brain will immediately start building billions of new neurological connections to help you change, learn, and transform.- Slow

 Slow way down to learn new skills and overcome limitations.
 Fast you can only do what you already know.
-Slow stimulates the formation of rich new neural patterns.
+Slow stimulates the formation of rich new neural patterns.- Variation

 Introduce variation and playfulness into everything you do.
-Your brain will get the information it needs to create new possibilities in movements, thoughts, and actions.
+Your brain will get the information it needs to create new possibilities in movements, thoughts, and actions.- Subtlety

 Reduce the force with which you move, think, and act.
-Developing greater sensitivity will enhance your brain’s ability to perceive the finest of differences.
+Developing greater sensitivity will enhance your brain’s ability to perceive the finest of differences.- Enthusiasm

 Know your goals and embrace all the unexpected steps, missteps, and re-routes along the way.
-These are a rich source of valuable information for your brain.
+These are a rich source of valuable information for your brain.- The Learning Switch

 For the brain to properly do its job, the learning switch needs to be turned ON.
-Expect that you will do, think, or learn something new in each situation, even familiar ones.
+Expect that you will do, think, or learn something new in each situation, even familiar ones.- Imagination & Dreams

 Imagine how to carry out your tasks and dream up as many possibilities as you can.
-Imagination & dreams guide your brain to continue growing and developing.
+Imagination & dreams guide your brain to continue growing and developing.- Awareness

 Become aware of what you are doing, sensing, thinking, and experiencing at any given moment.
 When you are awaring, your brain is working at its highest level.